lydia-sun/lydia-sun.github.io/README.md

 ## To do

-1. Create mobile-friendly versions of hoverable components
-2. Refactor code into more organized chunks (React components, organize CSS)
+1. Alternative to react-device-detect
+2. Work on mobile-friendly dimensions
+3. Pick more appealing fonts / colors